What exactly is URJ Heller High (Formerly NFTY-EIE)?

 What about my valuables?

 Upon arrival in Israel, passports and airplane tickets are held for safekeeping by Heller High staff.
 Typically, participants bring around $1,000 in spending money.
-Whenever possible, we recommend using debit, credit, or check cards.
+Whenever possible, we recommend using debit or credit cards.

 What do I need to bring to Israel?

-Our Student and Parent Handbook contains a packing list with all the items you'll need to bring to Israel.
+Our URJ Heller High Student - Parent Handbook contains a packing list with all the items you'll need to bring to Israel.

 At the program directors’ discretion, participants may visit with their own family members if given permission by their parents and if they are picked up and returned to Kibbutz Tzuba by the family.
 Generally, during your free time or free weekends, you are allowed to visit family and friends in Israel.
 Participants will be allowed to visit non-family members overnight only if a parental consent form has been signed before each visit.
 Students must tell the staff in Israel a few days in advance of planned visits, and provide them with the contact information of who you are visiting.
 Our staff will be in touch with your friends/family to confirm your plans.
 Your parents must then send their written permission (usually a quick email to our staff in Israel) letting us know that they are aware of and approve of your visit.
 Friends or family who come to Kibbutz Tzuba to pick up students must be at least 25 years old.
 Students are allowed to take inter-city buses with the approval and coordination of the staff.
 We can also make arrangements for an approved private taxi to drive students, at their own expense.
 Heller High safety and security protocols are always in place while you visit others in Israel.